-As noted in \citet{shenar2024}, a significant number of double-lined spectroscopic binary (SB2) systems were detected during spectral classification.
-While we have included these systems in our standard FT approach we also made a preliminary estimate of \vsini\ for each individual component.
-As orbital solutions are not yet available we defined the stronger component as A, and the weaker line system as B. Inspection of the spectra for each epoch of a given source yielded a number of spectra observed with the two components partially separated to at least 2/3 of the line depth, the number of useful spectra depending on s/n, relative strengths of the components, and velocity separation.
-The FWHM of these components was determined by fitting a double Gaussian, and converted to \vsini\ as explained above.
+As noted in \citet{shenar2024}, a significant number of double-lined spectroscopic binary (SB2) systems were detected during the spectral classification.
+While we included these systems in our standard FT approach, we also made a preliminary estimate of \vsini\ for each individual component.
+As orbital solutions are not yet available, we defined the stronger component as A and the weaker line system as B. Inspection of the spectra for each epoch of a given source yielded a number of spectra observed with the two components partially separated to at least two-thirds of the line depth, the number of useful spectra depending on s/n, relative strengths of the components, and velocity separation.
+The FWHM of these components was determined by fitting a double Gaussian and was converted into \vsini\ as explained above.
 The lower s/n in single-epoch spectra compared to merged data led to a reliance on the stronger \ion{He}{I} and \ion{He}{II} lines for these measurements.
-Furthermore, comparing results for the various lines it's clear that those lines most affected by intrinsic line broadening, such as \ion{He}{i} 4471\,\AA\ and \ion{He}{ii} 4542, 4200\,\AA, tend to give higher \vsini\ values than \ion{He}{i} 4387\,\AA; for example \ion{He}{i} 4387\,\AA\ is the least impacted by intrinsic broadening with \ion{He}{i} 4471\,\AA\ giving results $\sim$20\% higher.
-We have therefore restricted our results to the means of the estimates from the \ion{He}{i} 4387\,\AA\ line.
-The approach outlined here is clearly approximate and should be refined once orbital solutions are available.
-An important caveat concerns our designation of the A component with `stronger' lines, typically hydrogen.
-Without orbital solutions it's clear that inferring primary and secondary natures are uncertain, and this should be kept in mind during our discussion of the overall results.
+Furthermore, comparing results for the various lines, it is clear that the lines that are most affected by intrinsic line broadening, such as \ion{He}{i} 4471\,\AA\ and \ion{He}{ii} 4542, 4200\,\AA, tend to give higher \vsini\ values than \ion{He}{i} 4387\,\AA; for example \ion{He}{i} 4387\,\AA\ is the least impacted by intrinsic broadening, with \ion{He}{i} 4471\,\AA\ giving results $\sim$20\% higher.
+We therefore restricted our results to the means of the estimates from the \ion{He}{i} 4387\,\AA\ line.
+The approach outlined here is clearly approximate and should be refined when orbital solutions are available.
+An important caveat concerns our designation of the A component with stronger lines, typically hydrogen.
+Without orbital solutions, it is clear that the inferred primary and secondary natures are uncertain, and this should be kept in mind during our discussion of the overall results.
 Nevertheless, these results provide a first look at the rotation properties of the SB2 systems in BLOeM.